 Reconsidering an upcoming trip for the holidays?
 All the major U.S. carriers will give you a free one-time change, or you can cancel and get a voucher for the value of your ticket good for up to two years, depending on when you booked.
-Many major U.S. airlines have also extended waivers to give free change and cancellation on any ticket (including for future travel) booked by the end of December 2020 – giving travelers the ability to book travel far into 2021 worry-free through the end of the year.
+Trying to plan a trip for 2021?
+Many major U.S. airlines have also extended waivers to give free change and cancellation on any new ticket (including for future travel) booked by the end of December 2020 – and in some cases, as far out as March 2021.

 These travel waivers for free changes to almost any flight are the airlines’ way of trying to drum up more business by offering travelers more certainty in a fast-changing environment.
 Importantly, you typically won’t get a refund for canceling these flights, but a voucher or credit for future travel.

 Want a full refund instead of a voucher for future travel?
 Read our guide on getting refunds from your airline.